nextapps-de/mikado/README.md

 ```

 <a name="view.find"></a>
-Find a node which corresponds to a data (same reference):
+Find a node which corresponds to a data item (same reference):
 ```js
 var node = view.find(data);
 ```

 <a name="view.search"></a>
-Find the first node which corresponds to a data which has same content (that requires each data to be unique, otherwise use ___where___):
+Find the first node which corresponds to a data item which has same content (that may requires each data item to be unique, otherwise use ___where___):
 ```js
 var node = view.search(data);
 ```